 If your circumstances change while you are studying

-Changes to your circumstances while you are studying could affect how much financial help you get.
-You must let your local Student Finance NI office know as soon as possible if:
+Changes to your circumstances while you are studying could affect how much financial help you get so you must let your local Student Finance NI office know as soon as possible.

 What happens to your application